tripal/tripal_doc/docs/install/traditional.rst

       The ``web`` directory is the actual webroot for Drupal.
 This should be the directory that is served by your webserver. **The two composer files and the** ``vendor`` **directory should not be publicly accessible.**

-2. Install Drush and other required modules as well, also with composer, ensuring that you are within your new ``tripal4`` directory:
+2. Install Drush and other required modules, also with composer, ensuring that you are within your new ``tripal4`` directory:

     .. code-block:: shell